-CD IS IN STOCK NOW.
-LP IS A PRE-ORDER ITEM — EXPECTED TO ARRIVE BY NOVEMBER 11, 2016.
-Any regular in-stock items ordered at the same time (in the same shopping cart) will be held aside and sent with your pre-ordered goods as one shipment.
-Orders with multiple pre-orders will be sent as one order, when all of the items in the order are available.
-If you want the order to ship immediately, or want your pre-ordered items to be sent out as soon as they arrive here, rather than in a group, you must order them separately.
+THE VINYL EDITION IS TEMPORARILY OUT OF STOCK — MORE COPIES ARE EXPECTED BY JANUARY 20, 2017.
+ORDER NOW TO AVOID DISAPPOINTMENT!
+Any regular in-stock items ordered at the same time (in the same shopping cart) will be held aside and sent with this item as one shipment.
+Orders with multiple restocks or pre-orders will be sent as one order, when all of the items in the order are available.
+If you want the order to ship immediately, or want your pre-ordered or soon-to-be-restocked items to be sent out as soon as they arrive here, rather than in a group, you must order them separately.
 PAYMENT WILL BE TAKEN WHEN YOU COMPLETE CHECKOUT.

 Electric sewer age was thought up in 2006 by a man called John Deek (r.i.p).
 The original idea was for likeminded souls, amongst particularly the coil fraternity, too compose music, which would be released, with no credits to the creators.
 This would allow the listener to listen, and not have a preconceived bias, as to which song they liked best, based on their favourite composer etc. While in Bangkok 2006, I talked with Peter Christopherson (r.i.p) about the project and he jumped aboard.
 He supplied many loops which made their way to Texas and onto the UK.
 These segments might or might not be used in here, you explore.